marcominerva/ChatGptNet/README.md

     public record class Request(Guid ConversationId, string Message);

-If we just want to get the response message, we can call the *GetMessage* method:
+If we just want to get the response message, we can call the ***GetMessage*** method on the response object:

     var message = response.GetMessage();

 **Handling a conversation**

 The ***GetAsk*** method has an overload (the one shown in the example above) that requires a *ConversationId* parameter.
 If we pass an empty value, a random one is generated and returned.
-We can pass this value in subsequent invocations of ***GetAsk*** so that the library automatically retrieves previous messages of the current conversation (according to *MessageLimit* and *MessageExpiration* settings) and pass them to ChatGPT.
+We can pass this value in subsequent invocations of ***GetAsk*** so that the library automatically retrieves previous messages of the current conversation (according to *MessageLimit* and *MessageExpiration* settings) and send them to ChatGPT.

 **Contribute**